 They also offer the opportunity for you to stay active and make friends easily in your new area.

 When you look at 55+ communities, talk to people who live there.
 Ask them what they enjoy about their home and what they aren’t so thrilled about.

 Then weigh the pros and cons of this type of community and consider how well it would work for you as a snowbird.

-If you’re looking for a senior living in a community that eventually allows you greater care (assisted living and nursing home services) and you don’t want to move again, you should probably consider instead a different type of housing for older persons or continuing care retirement community.
+If you’re looking for senior living in a community that eventually allows you greater care (assisted living and nursing home services) and you don’t want to move again, you should probably consider a different type of housing for older persons instead or a continuing care retirement community.